Growing A Law Firm | Expanding Your Law Practice

 You should be able to calculate:

-• How many inquiries you get per week (website and phone);
+• Know how many inquiries you get per week (website and phone)

-• What number of those calls turned into consultations;
+• How many of those calls turned into consultations

-• How many of those consultations turned into files;
+It’s also important to understand how many of those consultations turned into files.

 • The cost of acquiring the client; and